-- To provide the opportunity for Higher Education students to gain relevant technical and professional experience in their field of study.
+- To give the opportunity to Higher Education students to acquire relevant technical and professional experience in their field of study.

-- To offer employers well-qualified and motivated trainees.
+- To provide employers with highly qualified and motivated interns.

-- To promote international understanding, cooperation, as well as trust among students, academic institutions, employers, and the community in general.
+- To promote tolerance and international cooperation, as well as trust between students, academic institutions, employers and the community at large.

 - To be a source of cultural enrichment, both for the trainees and the communities in which they will be integrated.